 UNISOC SC9863 Android Headunit Processor

 Yes.
-The SC9863 is a mid range processor that is good for an android head unit.
-By no way, the fastest SoC, it outclasses all the QuadCore chips.
+The SC9863 is a mid-range processor good for an Android head unit.
+It is not the fastest SoC; it outclasses all the Quad-Core chips.

 The SC9863 is a mid-range phone chip.
-So this puts it to the higher end of the android headunit scale.
+So, this puts it at the higher end of the Android headunit scale.

 The SC9863 has 8 cores of ARM Cortex A55